The Integrity Act came into force on July 1, 2001. Its purpose and principles are set out in the statute as follows:

 (a) perform his or her duties of office and arrange his or her private affairs in such a manner as to maintain public confidence and trust in the integrity, objectivity and impartiality of the member;

-(c) arrange his or her private affairs in conformity with the provisions of this Act and act generally to prevent any conflict of interest from arising; and
+(c) arrange his or her private affairs in conformity with the provisions of the Act and act generally to prevent any conflict of interest from arising; and

 (d) make all reasonable efforts to resolve any conflict of interest that may arise in favour of the public interest.